nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 #### Refactoring limitations

 Throughout my journey to understand and adopt the Outside-In TDD style, I always struggled with the refactoring limitations that are posed by following this technique.
-In a nutshell, the mocking and stubbing that are used result in tight coupling between the production and test code, with severe implications to refactoring capabilities.
+In a nutshell, the mocking and stubbing that are heavily used result in tight coupling between the production and test code, with severe implications to refactoring capabilities.

 This caused me great unease until I truly understood the *deviation in the philosophy* between the two approaches.
 In the classicist approach emphasis is first put on making it work and *then* on the structure of the code.
 Therefore, the room for refactoring in the refactor step is *created* because it is *needed*, given that this is where we largely shape the structure of the code.
 On the other hand, with the Outside-In approach, we focus on structure from the beginning, leaving less room for modifications in the refactor step since we *anticipate less major modifications*.

 It does take some time to truly understand this differentiation in the way of thinking, but as soon as one does get it, it's all very clear.
 In my perception, a profoundly uneasy state to be in is thinking in classicist terms (I will structure the code in the refactor step) when trying to apply Outside-In TDD.

-#### Not suitable for exploratory code
+#### Not suitable for algorithmic code

+As this approach focuses on *dependencies* and *collaboration* between classes, is follows logically that it is not an ideal candidate for implementing an algorithmic piece of code.
+Usually, there are no collaborators in such a case and therefore this technique will be of limited use.
+Therefore, this constitutes a perfect example to demonstrate cases in which we should switch to a different TDD style, such as the classicist one.

 # Conclusion